linuxlawson/login-windows/README.md

 ## Login Windows
 Username/Password Login Windows

-There are six different login windows in this repo (login.py - login6.py).
+There are seven different login windows in this repo (login.py - login7.py).

 All are very similar, but look different.
-Screenshots of all 6 in images folder.
+Screenshots of 6 in images folder.
 Collect them all!!

 Default username/password (change to whatever):